-Obstructing Job Applicants Right to Negotiate Wages is Unlawful
+Obstructing Job Applicants Right to Negotiate Wages Fairly is Unlawful

 Employers and firms take advantage of their positions of power during recruitment.
 They decide to omit pay information from job adverts so they can see who would be willing to accept low offers.

-This results in a lack of competition for talent and wage stagnation as firms have no reason to try offer competitive compensation packages.
+This results in a lack of competition for talent and wage stagnation, firms have no reason to offer competitive wage packages.